 A good example of this is shown on the USD/CAD pair below.
 The blue lines show when a bullish crossover was made while the red arrows show where the bearish crossover happened.

-One of the best ways of using the True Strength Index is, as usual, to combine it with other indicators.
+One of the best ways of using the True Strength Index in day trading is, as usual, to combine it with other indicators.

 A good example of this is shown below.